 How to have difficult conversations

-When you need to difficult conversations with parents or teachers – whether it be due to a particular situation your child is going through or a sense of dissatisfaction relating to something the teacher or school has or hasn’t done – it’s important to try and stick to the facts as much as possible.
-These conversations can so easily become heated resulting in someone being defended or defensive.
+When you need to have difficult conversations with parents or teachers – whether it be due to a particular situation your child is going through or a sense of dissatisfaction relating to something the teacher or school has or hasn’t done – it’s important to try and stick to the facts as much as possible.
+These conversations can so easily become heated, resulting in someone being offended, defended or defensive.

-In situations where you are not on the same page, it may be worthwhile to engage with other professionals to assist, such as the support team involved at your child’s school.
+In situations where you aren’t on the same page, it may be worthwhile to engage with other professionals to assist, such as the support team involved at your child’s school.
 They will be able to support you and your family, as well as provide some insight from the school’s perspective regarding how your child is coping at school.

 Car park gossip